-- Actions were taken/or required to correct the violation
+- The actions needed to correct the violation

 - Food from unsafe sources

-"Repeat" indicates that the violation was observed and documented during the previous routine inspection.
+"Repeat" means the violation was seen and documented on previous routine inspection reports.

-"Corrected Onsite" indicates the violation was corrected during the routine inspection.
-A reinspection may still be necessary even if the violation was corrected onsite.
+"Corrected Onsite" means the violation was corrected during the routine inspection.

-Please note when interpreting a report, try not to focus on the number of violations cited, but on the types of violations.
-Keep in mind that some priority violations may increase the risk for foodborne illness.
+Please note: When you read a report, try not to focus on the number of violations, but on the types of violations.
+Remember that some priority violations may increase the risk for foodborne illness.